Iconography carries weight.

 16" x 20" Open Edition

-Block Print, Raw Umber ink on handmade Kitakata Washi paper in Natural tone.
+Block Print, Raw Umber ink on handmade Kitakata Washi paper.

 Printed by hand, therefore each one boasts a unique surface quality.